namansnegi/Image-Finder-Project/README.md

 This repository contains the code for the ImageFinder project, an image retrieval system using machine learning.

 ### Parts of the Repository
-1. **api**: Contains all the files for the FastAPI application, including the code for serving the API.
+1. **api**: Contains all the files for the FastAPI application
-2. **app**: Contains all the files for the Flask front-end application, including HTML templates and static files.
+2. **app**: Contains all the files for the Flask front-end application
 3. **scripts**: Contains command-line scripts and Jupyter notebooks for training the model and finding similar images.

 ### Folder Structure
 ```
-Image-Finder-Project/
+ImageFinder/
 ├── api/
 │   ├── app.py
 │   ├── models/